Alexgreating/userbot/README.md

 | file_id | string | required if the text parameter is not transferred | the file identifier for a file message.<br> See more about file_id in [“POST /file/getUrl”](#post-filegeturl) below. |
 | type | string | required | For text messages parameter = "text" is required.
 For files parameter = "file" is required. |

 The method's response will return the `request_id` of the request that is executed asynchronously.
-The result of the execution can be received by using the method [/request/get](#post-requestget) method.<br>The
+The result of the execution can be received by using the [/request/get](#post-requestget) method.

 The result of the execution can be received by using the method<br>
 message_id (string) — message key sent by the bot in a group chat.